Stadiums or stadia?

 Director Sports Pargat Singh said there would be ten games for which matches would be held at various stadia across Punjab.
 [Indian Express]

-It also appears in a few non-Indian publications—for example:
+It also appears occasionally elsewhere—for example:

 The truth is that you could say the same of pro football stadia anywhere.
 [NJ.com]